 But that’s OK because there are some strong RB prospects in the college ranks.
 The Cowboys could even select a player that fans are already watching on Saturdays.

-The 20-year-old is excellent at finding running lanes to burst through for big gains.
+The 20-year-old Robinson is excellent at finding running lanes to burst through for big gains.
 Once in the open field, Robinson is elusive and can make defenders miss tackles to keep going for big yardage plays.

 Round 2: Marvin Mims, Oklahoma WR